JoostvanPinxten/joostvanpinxten.github.io/partners.md

 **HCL Technologies** -- Tool and service provider

+[HCL RTist](https://www.hcltechsw.com/rtist), is an Eclipse-based modeling tool for creating event-driven realtime applications in C++.
+RTist allows users to design their applications at a higher abstraction level using a mix of UML-RealTime and C++.
+In the scope of the BUMBLE project RTist will be extended with a textual notation for state machines that can be used as an alternative to or together with the existing graphical notation.

 **University of Gothenburg** -- University

 The researchers at the University of Gothenburg are one of the leading research teams on traceability in Europe.